 Many years ago, when I was about nine or ten years old, I read A Tree Grows in Brooklyn for the first time.
 To this day I remember this passage, and how fascinating and alarming I found it.
 The task of negotiating with the butchers seemed too big, too scary, too adult for a young girl just about my age.
 How could Francie stand there in the wake of an big angry man with a cleaver in each hand and keep asking for more?
 How could she keep track of all the money and know which vegetables to buy?
 Even the moments of kindness and a free bite of liverwurst were tinged with a touch of guile.
 What an enormous responsibility it was to be sent out into the roughness of the city to procure the family dinner!

-And how far away from my childhood's midwestern suburban trip to the grocery store.
-There, always accompanied by my mother, I would wander in florescent-lit aisles as we tossed canned goods and thick, cello-wrapped cuts of meat into our chrome cart.
+And completely different from my childhood's Midwestern suburban trip to the grocery store it was.
+There, always accompanied by my mother, I would wander in fluorescent-lit aisles as we tossed canned goods and thick, cello-wrapped cuts of meat into our chrome cart.
 It was bright and shiny and I never had to negotiate a big, scary, knife-wielding man in order to have my supper.
 I never had to worry about how many pennies were in my pocket and if they could cover the cost of dinner.
 Wilted vegetables and marrow bones, butchers who swear a blue streak and ladies who grind horseradish on the street might as well be from the planet Mars.

-Today, when I read this Sunday menu born of poverty and deceit, I lick my lips.
+Today, when I read Frannie's Sunday menu born of poverty and deceit, I lick my lips.
 It is no longer strange and slightly scary but rich in flavor and authenticity.
-And while my life in comparison with Francie's continues to be very different, I now find her food inspiring and delicious.
-I immediately make plans to stop at the butchers this afternoon for a soup bone.
+And while my life in comparison with Francie's continues to be very different, I now find her food inspiring and delicious and immediately make plans to stop at the butchers this afternoon for a soup bone.

 I suspect that I'm not alone in this.
 The 'poverty cuisines' of the world seem to be the ones that capture our appetites and attention the most.
 The peasant foods of Italy, China, Vietnam.
 The rich, vibrant flavors of India and Mexico.
 The warm homey biscuits and collards of the American South.
 Is this true for you?
 Is there an everyday kind of food that you keep returning to, something old-timey and simple, that sticks to your ribs and whispers hush to all your fears and anxieties?
 Have you ever had to brave the butcher or count out pennies worth of vegetables for your supper?